LUMI-O¶

 - Usage with client tools like rclone and s3cmd, or via LUMI web interface

-- Possible to set granular access rights to data (e.g. for other projects or users of other projects)
+- Possible to set granular access rights to data (e.g. for other projects or users from other projects)

 - Possible to set a temporary access link to otherwise private data